morcibacsi/PSAVanCanBridge/readme.md

 I used the software in my car for months, without any sign of errors.
 However I cannot take any responsibility if something goes wrong if you build it and install it in your car.
 So use the software and hardware at your own risk.

+### Warning

+⚠️ There is an open issue with certain cars where the board causes the BSI to crash.
+Please read the issue here for the details and a workaround: [#34](https://github.com/morcibacsi/PSAVanCanBridge/issues/34)

 ### Functionality

 I implemented the functions which came with the original V2C boards (see what are those in the [history section in the wiki](wiki/history.md)), and even more!
 I created a video which demonstrates most of the functionality: